Last updated: Nov. 17, 2022

 Project name: Pacific Station

-- Location: At Pacific Avenue and Front Street, where the current downtown bus station is.
+- Location: At Pacific Avenue and Front Street, where the current Downtown bus station stands.
 The bus station would reorient to face Front Street.

-- Status: The Santa Cruz City Council approved the two projects to be streamlined.
+- Short background: The Santa Cruz City Council approved the two projects to be streamlined.
 The votes were in January 2021 and August 2020.
 Both projects also received coastal permits from the Zoning Administrator.
 State law AB2162 allows affordable housing to be streamlined.
-These projects would not return to the city council unless the coastal permits are appealed.

 A 100% affordable housing project is planned on Pacific Avenue at the site of the downtown Santa Cruz bus station.
-(Rendering: For the Future Housing)
+(For the Future Housing)

 - Total units: This project includes a total of up to 179 affordable units above ground-floor commercial space.
 The proposal includes a new downtown Pacific Station Metro bus station and medical office space.